alvarogarcia7/blog_source/content/articles/2024-08-31-building-private-tools-open.md

 Alternatives:

-1. Keep all development hidden
+1. Keep all development hidden (e.g., private repositories, private cloud)
 2. Hide the data using git-crypt in the public version
 3. Merge the public and private versions into one using submodules